pvarentsov/nestjs-pg-notify/README.md

 ### Exception filters

-Client proxy generates request identifier when we send requests using `client.send()`.
+The client proxy generates request identifier when we send requests using `client.send()`.
-Request identifier in the context of the incoming request is the criterion for preparing an error response for the client.
+The request identifier in the context of the incoming request means that we need to prepare an error response for the client.

-To unify the structure of the response we can use `PgNotifyResponse.error()` factory.
+We can use the `PgNotifyResponse.error()` factory in order to unify the structure of the response.

 ```typescript
 import { PgNotifyContext, PgNotifyResponse } from 'nestjs-pg-notify';